tonylubin/webscraper/README.md

 A web scraping app that allows you to create a price alert and sends an email, at set intervals, when the product becomes cheaper.

-Built this app as a personal project to develop my skills for the back-end using **Node Js** and as a way to get an email alert when the products that I regularly purchase on the Boots website become cheaper than the usual RRP.
+Built this app as a personal project to develop my skills for the back-end using **Node Js** and as a way to get an email alert when the products that I regularly purchase become cheaper than the usual RRP or are on offer.

 <br>